zsteinmetz/envalysis/vignettes/texture.md

 sample is sandy, take 100 g each.
 Add 125 mL SHMP solution to the soil.
 Agitate the mixture for 16 h (or overnight) in a horizontal shaker.

-Completely transfer the soil slurry into the 1 L sedimentation cylinder using a squirt bottle.
+Completely transfer the soil slurry into the dispersion cup of the stirring apparatus using deionized water from a squirt bottle.
+Add deionized water, if necessary, so that the cup is more than half full.
+Stir for 1 min.
+Transfer the slurry into a 1 L sedimentation cylinder.
 Fill up to the 1 L mark with deionized water.
-Cap the cylinder with parafilm (ensure tightness).
-Agitate the slurry by turning the cylinder upside down and back 30 times during 1 min.
+Cap the cylinder with a rubber stopper or Parafilm (ensure tightness).
+Agitate the slurry by manually turning the cylinder upside down and back 30 times during 1 min.

 ### Measurement

 Place the sedimentation cylinder at a bench where it can stand undisturbed for the next 4–6 h.

-Insert the hydrometer into the soil solution as soon as possible and take the first reading the latest after 40 s.
+After at least 40 s and no more than 1 min, place the hydrometer in the soil solution and take the first reading.
 Measure the temperature of the slurry.
-Repeat this measurement at 2, 5, 15, 30, 60, 120, 240, and 360 min.
-In any case, record the exact reading time.
-The measurements may be reduced to an initial reading after 40 s and a second one after 240 or 360 min (Ashworth et al., 2001).
+Repeat these steps at 2, 5, 15, 30, 60, 120, 240, and 360 min.
+In any case,
+record the exact reading time.
+The measurements may be reduced to an initial reading after 1 min and a second one after 240 or 360 min (Ashworth et al., 2001).
 Remove the hydrometer after each measurement, in order not to disturb the sedimentation process, and rinse the hydrometer with deionized water.

 If the ambient temperature changes, recalibrate the hydrometer.